dang-ngan/Labor-Market-Inequality-Over-Time-1990-2022-/README.md

 * $S$ = Years of schooling
 * $E$ = Potential experience

+_Note: A large condition number was observed in the initial OLS results due to the high correlation between Experience and Experience Squared.
+To address this, experience variables were centered around the mean to improve numerical stability._

 ### Advanced Features:
 * **Interaction Terms:** Testing for heterogeneity by interacting `educ_yrs` with `sex` to measure differences in slopes.
 * **Experience Centering:** Centering the experience variable to reduce multicollinearity and improve model stability.